andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### isupper()
 Gives `True` if all letters in the string are in uppercase.
-Otherwise, `False` (If there is any uppercase letter).
+Otherwise, `False` (If there is any lowercase letter).

 ```Python
 is_upper = "HELLO PRAVEEN!".isupper()